 Filled with world premiere Paines Plough productions as well as a host of cabaret, comedy, family friendly activities and music, the Roundabout will be in the heart of Slade Gardens this August.

 Roundabout, a portable pop-up theatre venue from the new writing company Paines Plough, is set to have a summer season in London’s Brixton this August.
 For 10 days at the end of the summer, the award-winning, in-the-round auditorium will be filled with four world premiere plays performed in rep alongside cabaret, comedy, family shows, drag, a host of activities for young people in partnership with Lambeth ELEVATE and a programme of community events.

 Landing in Slade Gardens from 19-29 August, audiences will be able to pick up a takeaway pint at the pub across the street before heading into the venue.
-Tickets for Roundabout: Brixton are now on sale now.

 The line-up of four world premieres playing across the season, in co-production with Belgrade Theatre as part of Coventry City of Culture, includes:

 A brand new musical by Chinonyerem Odimba - Black Love explores sibling relationships through real life stories, soul music and ancestral voices.
 Black Love tackles how lives are interrupted or disrupted by racism and what black love is, and can be.
 With music by Ben and Max Ringham, it is co-directed by Chinonyerem Odimba and Paines Plough Co-Artistic Director Katie Posner, in Association with tiata fahodzi.

 Lori is a professional chef.
 Bex waits tables to make ends meet.
 One night together in a walk-in fridge and the rest is history.
 Chris Bush’s new play Hungry is about food, love, class and grief in a world where there's little left to savour.
 Directed by Katie Posner.